Everything You Need to Know About Olive Oil

 One of the reasons olive oil is so highly regarded in cooking is its incredible versatility.
 It can be used in a wide range of cooking methods, from frying and roasting to grilling, sautéing, and even simply drizzling over dishes as a finishing touch.
 Its rich, distinctive flavor adds depth and enhances the taste of both savory and sweet dishes.

 Because olive oil is made primarily of monounsaturated fats, it has a high smoke point, especially in its more refined forms, making it suitable for cooking at higher temperatures without breaking down and releasing harmful compounds.
+Refined or light olive oils have a higher smoke point and are particularly suitable for cooking at high temperatures, such as frying and baking.
+These neutral tasting oils are preferred when a less pronounced olive flavor is desired, offering a milder profile similar to other neutral-tasting oils but with a healthier nutritional profile.
 This makes it an ideal choice for everyday cooking, whether you’re frying vegetables, roasting root vegetables, or even grilling meats.

 Aside from its versatility in cooking, olive oil is also considered a healthy cooking oil because it is high in antioxidants and healthy fats that support heart health, unlike other oils that are higher in saturated fats or refined oils with fewer beneficial nutrients.
 It has been shown that substituting olive oil for more processed cooking oils can promote better overall health, making it a great alternative for healthy home cooking.